Cerulean Salt: Reception

 Pitchforks Lindsay Zoladz applauded Salt as "the work of a songwriter skilled enough to make introspection not self-centered, but generous."
 She wrote that the album showed Katie Crutchfield as "a new songwriting voice to reckon with", aligning its "blazingly honest [and] hyper-personal quality" with musicians Cat Power, Elliott Smith, and Liz Phair.
 It was awarded the site's "Best New Music" accolade.
 Jim Carroll for The Irish Times called Crutchfield's songwriting "confident, audacious, and natural" and singled out several songs as "lyrically strong and honest, and perfectly pitched."

-The album reached #1 on the Official Record Store Chart for the week of July 13, 2013.
+The album reached number one on the Official Record Store Chart for the week of July 13, 2013.

 The A.V.
-Club ranked the record at a high #7 on their year end list.
-The album was voted #36 on Rolling Stones 50 Best Albums of 2013 list.
-Pitchfork ranked the album #22 on their year end list.
-Spin also ranked the album highly, placing it at #20 on their top album list.
+Club ranked the record at a high number seven on their year end list.
+The album was voted number 36 on Rolling Stones 50 Best Albums of 2013 list.
+Pitchfork ranked the album number 22 on their year end list.
+Spin also ranked the album highly, placing it at number 20 on their top album list.